 French press is one of the most popular coffee brewing methods around the world.
 A cup of French press can make anyone’s day.
 The brewing process is not as hard as you might, though; You need a French press coffee maker and just put some grounds in your pitcher, include enough hot water, and wait at least five minutes for steeping.

 If you are ready for the drink, then push the strainer to get it down and, there you have got a fresh cup of coffee.
 If you need a strong energy boost in the morning, then try to steep your ground a bit longer than usual this will deliver you higher caffeine.

 You can read this article to know how to make French Press coffee.
 But it’s not that good for your health as it may increase the cholesterol level in your blood, so try limiting your daily intake.

 Cold brewing is quite similar to the French press technique.
 Nowadays, it has become a lot popular with coffee lovers.
-When it comes to cold brew, you got to use cold water instead of hot, and grounds need to be stepped for around 12 hours.
+When it comes to cold brew, you got to use cold water instead of hot, and the grounds need to be stepped on for around 12 hours.

 And you get a sweeter and crispier cup of coffee.
 Sometimes even better than coffee shop specials.
 Cool waters are much effective in bringing out the natural flavor of your coffee oils.
 On the other hand, hot water tends to take it away.

 3. Chemex- The most popular and number 3 position Coffee brewing method

 Chemex appeared in the 1940s but, then people kind of forgot about it.
 But nowadays, it seems like making a comeback.
 The process is quite similar to the standard-drip machine.

 Here you also have to pour hot water into your coffee grounds.
 But Chemex is quite special because you will need a filter three times thicker than a normal one.
 And in a result, you get a coffee with pure flavor and smoother texture.